top of page

 _ART6601.jpeg

 Komal Madar (b.
-1983) is a British Indian multidisciplinary artist based in London.
-Her practice spans painting, sculpture, and performance.
-Madar's work is concerned with materials and their materiality through an anthropological lens, drawing on ritual, memory, representations of femininity, and embodied labour.
+1983) lives and works in London, where her multidisciplinary practice examines materials and their materiality through an anthropological lens, drawing on ritual, memory, and embodied labour.
 She combines traditional and self-developed techniques to meticulously craft her sculptures using discarded textiles and humble materials.
 Repetitive gestures characterise her work, relating to the potent tension between notions of exploratory play and the concept of lila (divine play) - and the ordering principles enacted in her engagement with materials.
+She constructs sculptural forms where references to the body recur and feminist discourse and labour intersect.
+Her recent work with wearable sculpture and found objects is activated through movement, dance and ritual, informed by ancestral knowledge and the rhythms and rituals of her lived cultural experience.

 Photo credit: Julian Todd